job interview

 When changing careers, or as a new entrant into the job search, it's common to have to submit a well-crafted cover letter and resume to hiring managers.

 There are several approaches to this task.
 Some people choose to introduce themselves and turn their resume into a narrative.
 Most hiring managers find these resumes at best boring and, at worst, lazy.
+Like professional research papers for sale, you should make sure your resume is well structured.

 Candidates can capture the reader's attention by drafting a personalized cover letter that illustrates how the candidate fits the position.
 This can be communicated through sharing quantified metrics, platform fluency and relevant skills.